Moha Ramos

-Mohamed Airam Ramos Wade (born 13 April 2000) is a Spanish professional footballer who plays for Las Palmas B, as a goalkeeper.
+Mohamed Airam Ramos Wade (born 13 April 2000) is a Spanish professional footballer who plays as a goalkeeper for Tercera Federación club Marino.

 Early and personal life

 Ramos was born in Santa Cruz de Tenerife.
 He is of Senegalese origin.

 Club career

 Ramos spent his early career with Longuera and Tenerife before joining Real Madrid in 2014.
 In July 2019 he signed on loan for English club Birmingham City.
 He left Birmingham City at the end of the 2019–20 season, after the expiry of his loan.

 In September 2020 he moved on loan to Real Unión.

 In July 2021 he left Real Madrid.
 In August 2021 he signed for Racing de Santander, playing for their reserve team Rayo Cantabria.
 He moved to Real Avilés in January 2022.
 On 16 July he moved to Las Palmas B.

+In July 2023, Ramos returned to the club he played for as a junior, Tenerife, where he became a part of the club's B team.

 International career

 Ramos was in the preliminary Spain squad for the 2017 FIFA U-17 World Cup but was dropped due to disciplinary reasons.